m-h-c-t/mh-helper-extension/README.md

  - Does not collect info on friend horns or trap checks.
  - Only reads and collects data, does not change anything in the game.

 Special thanks to all who helped.
-Few honorable mentions: Tehhowch, Aardwolf, Tsitu's tools team, Loaf, Groupsky, Nick (HornTracker), and many others who helped with advice, ideas, and otherwise.
+Few honorable mentions: tehhowch, Aardwolf, Tsitu's tools team, Loaf, Groupsky, Nick (HornTracker), and many others who helped with advice, ideas, and otherwise.
 Also thanks to contributors and discord mods.

 This tool uses some of the [Tsitu's scripts](https://github.com/tsitu/MH-Tools/) to autopopulate their site from extension.